Video Game: Company of Heroes aka: Companyof Heroes

 No Good Deed Goes Unpunished: For rescuing a valuable officer, fending off a German attack with armored units in the process, the instigator of the rescue, Yuri, gets a bullet in the head for his troubles, and the rest of the unit that participated gets executed.

 "Not Making This Up" Disclaimer: Order an Ostruppen squad in 2 attack a Sturmpanzer.
-To elaborate, it is a tank while the Ostruppen squad do not use anti-tank capable weaponry... and the Sturmpanzer is one of their vehicles to make it the order an extra oddity (the possibilities to allow this include your side having a Sturmpanzer knocked out but intact for the enemy to reclaim it or this is taking place in a custom game that has Germans against Germans).
+To elaborate, it is a heavily-armored assault gun while the Ostruppen squad don't come with anti-tank capable weaponry... and the Sturmpanzer is one of their vehicles, making the order even odder (this can only happen if the Sturmpanzer is abandoned by its crew and captured by the enemy).

 No Sell: Armored vehicles tend be amused by getting shot at with small-arms.
 Users of said small-arms tend to wonder you're thinking when you order them to attack said armored vehicles.